 96. Q. Para 57 What does ADP 3-05 lay out for Commanders?

-A: lays out the basic foundation for commanders and civilian leaders alike on how special operations provide discreet, precise, and scalable operations in the pursuit of national objectives
+A: the basic foundation for commanders and civilian leaders alike on how special operations provide discreet, precise, and scalable operations in the pursuit of national objectives.

 WARNING!!!
 Do Not Copy or distribute these Questions they are Copyright Protected!!